 While you could feed your kitten a cat food that’s formulated for adult cats, you’re running the risk that they won’t be getting all the calories, vitamins, and minerals that they need to thrive.
 In our opinion, it’s not worth the risk, especially when the price range of both formulations is pretty similar.
 Whatever your budget, you’ll be able to find a kitten food to match.

-Related Read: 10 Best Dry Cat Foods in 2021 – Reviews & Top Picks
+Related Read: 10 Best Dry Cat Foods – Reviews & Top Picks

 How can I choose the right kitten food?